albincorreya/musicbrainz_queries/README.md

 ## Acknowledgements

-Thanks to Alastair Porter ans Sergio Oramus.
+Thanks to Alastair Porter and Sergio Oramus.

 ## Contributing